dotnet/docs-maui/docs/user-interface/controls/shadow.md

 </Image>
 ```

-In this example, the image is clipped using an `EllipseGeometry`, and then a shadow is added to the clipped image:
+In this example, the image is clipped using an `EllipseGeometry`, and a shadow is added to the clipped image:

 :::image type="content" source="shadow-images/clipped-image.png" alt-text="Screenshot of a clipped image with a shadow applied.":::

 <!-- For more information about clipping an element, see [Clip with a Geometry](). -->

-## Create a gradient Shadow
+## Create a Shadow gradient

 The color of a shadow is defined using a `Brush`.
 Therefore, gradient shadows can also be added to controls: